MaRS-Solutions-Lab/civic-digital-trust/trusts/design-principles.md

 # Design Principles for a Civic Digital Trust

 Establishing a civic data trust involves making many choices: Who should the trustees be?
 How are they selected or elected?
 How do they make decisions?
 What decisions do they have authority to make?
 How are decisions enforced?
 How are assets managed?
 What roles do governments and experts play?
+What laws apply?
+How can different laws that apply to different stakeholders be reconciled?
 How can citizens and stakeholders have their voices heard?

 If aspirations provide a north star, design principles provide guidelines for making difficult choices.
 They can be useful for both establishing a civic data trust and for operating it.
 Design principles are most useful when they are specific and measurable.
 There should be no more than seven principles or they become too difficult to remember and to apply.